wonkothesanest/prefect_data_getters/READ_ME.md

 Tried to get docker working but then we realized what we really wanted was to run a commandline as a system... sound familiar? yeah its just like the server and the worker, duh.

+For installation you need to run pip install -e . from the base directory (where setup.py is).

 TODO List:
 * Make slab auto backup every week
 * Make gmail backup faster